 There are many people who regard themselves as left-wing who do not want to get rid of capitalism.
-Not only the right-wing of the Labour party, but also some who consider themselves to socialists.
+Not only the right-wing of the Labour party, but also some who consider themselves to be socialists.
 They believe capitalism can be made more equal through government action & that the post-war period demonstrates this.
 In my opinion, they fail to appreciate the material conditions.

 The post-war prosperity & the increasingly equality, exemplified in more equal access to health care & education, was possible due to a genuinely high rate of profit consequent upon the huge capital devaluation of the depression of the 1930’s, the capital destruction of WWII & huge increases in productivity thanks to the application of oil & gas.
-Unfortunately, to really grasp this point requires an understanding of how capitalism works & why it is prone to crisis.
+To really grasp this point requires an understanding of how capitalism works & why it is prone to crisis.
 This isn’t an easy subject, but it’s worth the effort.

 But this is not the full story of the current crisis.
 It is actually much worse than this.
 For behind the excessive credit/debt lies the falling rate of profit.
 (Remember the rate of profit is everything to capitalists – they only produce for profit, not for need.
 It doesn’t matter how hungry or in need of shelter you are, if you don’t have money your needs will not be met).
 Among Marxists the falling rate of profit theory is a source of much heated debate.
-In Volume III of Capital, Marx appears to be offering a basis for the economic cycle of boom & bust in the falling rate of profit consequent upon the growth in so-called ‘constant capital’ (machines, factories & the like) being faster than the growth in labour employed (referred to as ‘variable capital’).
+In Volume III of Capital, Marx appears to be offering a basis for the economic cycle of boom & bust in the falling rate of profit consequent upon the growth in so-called ‘constant capital’ (machines, factories, raw materials & the like) being faster than the growth in labour employed (referred to as ‘variable capital’).
 Hence many Marxists have attempted to explain just about all of capitalism’s crises with this theory, whilst other Marxists have emphasised the role of excessive credit/debt.
 This is the falling rate of profit v underconsumption debate.